 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-One of the first things a serious buyer must do once they have decided to begin the process of buying a home is to “become pre-approved.”
-How to get pre-approved for a mortgage? is there a way to get mortgage pre-approval online?
+One of the first things a serious buyer must do once they have decided to begin the process of buying a home is to “become preapproved.”
+How to get preapproved for a mortgage?
+Is there a way to get a mortgage preapproval online?
 Where to find a mortgage preapproval calculator?
 How long does a mortgage preapproval last?
 Becoming preapproved by a lender is an easy ordeal.
 The lender you chose for this does not necessarily have to remain your mortgage lender down the road.
 You can pretty much go to any bank and get it done.
-You can call any bank or any mortgage broker to get a pre-approval.
-Later in the process, when you are in contract, you can shop for a mortgage by looking for the best rates out there and negotiate.
+You can call any bank or any mortgage broker to get a preapproval.
+Later in the process, when you are in contract, you can shop for a mortgage by looking for the best rates and negotiating.

-We will explain to you why you need to get a mortgage pre-approval letter in NYC before starting to look for an apartment.
+We will explain why you need to get a mortgage preapproval letter in NYC before starting to look for an apartment.
 As our friends at credit.com describe:

 If you want to act quickly, buyers must have their preapproval letter ready.
-We always include your mortgage pre-approval letter (or pre-qualification letter) and REBNY Financial Statement when we submit an offer on a home.
+We always include your mortgage preapproval letter with mortgage rates (or pre-qualification letter) and REBNY Financial Statement when we submit an offer on a home.

 However, consider a serious and credible bank since this document will represent one of the first introductions to the seller.
-To issue a pre-approved letter, the bank will look at your following information:
+To issue a preapproved letter, the bank will look at the following information:

 You can think of a pre-qualification as pre-approval-lite.
 You provide information to your lender, giving you a rough sense of the loan you should be able to get.

-Based on our experience, it’s very inexact and not particularly reliable.
-For example, if you provide incorrect or incomplete information, you could be pre-qualified for a loan you can’t get.
+Based on our experience, it’s very inexact and not exceptionally reliable.
+For example, if you provide incorrect or incomplete information, you could be prequalified for a loan you can’t get.
 Therefore, most brokers and sellers do not rely much on a pre-qualification letter.

-A pre-approval is more detailed and tends to occur as the follow-up step to a pre-qualification.
-The homebuyer completes a full mortgage application, including submitting financial documentation and a hard pull of your credit report for review.
+A preapproval is more detailed and tends to occur as the follow-up step to a pre-qualification.
+The homebuyer completes a full mortgage application, including submitting financial information, documentation, and a hard pull of your credit report for review.

 Indeed, your bank will order a credit check and do a more thorough review of your financials.
 The bank also asks how much of a down payment you plan to make.
-Because it requires more work, some lenders charge a fee, but most are just happy to be your likely lender when you do buy.
+Some lenders charge a fee because it requires more work, but most are just happy to be your likely lender when you do buy a house.

-In short, obtaining a pre-approval or pre-qualification letter may seem like something that the buyer does not need to do right away.
+In short, obtaining a mortgage preapproval or pre-qualification letter may seem like something the buyer does not need to do immediately.
 However, when you find the one, you want to move quickly and place an offer.
-A delay from waiting for a pre-approval could result in you missing a deal or slow you down while other buyers are submitting bids for the NYC apartment you want.
+A delay from waiting for a mortgage preapproval could result in you missing a deal or slowing you down while other buyers submit bids for the NYC apartment you want.

-These letters remain valid for 60 days approximately.
-We advise clients to get updated versions before submitting a serious offer.
-This will improve credibility and sincerity.
-There are many mortgage pre-approval calculators online where you can get an idea of how much you can get approved.
+These letters remain valid for 90 days approximately.
+We advise clients to get updated versions before submitting a serious offer, and this will improve credibility and sincerity.
+There are many mortgage preapproval calculators online to get an idea of how much you can get approved.

-You received a pre-approval from one given bank.
-That does not mean that you have to use them for the actual mortgage.
+You received a mortgage preapproval from one given bank, which does not mean you have to use them for the mortgage.
 Once they’ve found their dream apartment, all NYC home buyers should shop around to get the best rate & product to save even more money.
-If you have questions, reach out to NestApple for some mortgage banker recommendations.
+If you have questions, contact NestApple for some mortgage banker recommendations.

-Should you get pre-approved or pre-qualified for a mortgage?
+Should you get preapproved or prequalified for a mortgage?
 If you are window shopping, it does not matter much.
-However, you should get a preapproval if you are serious about buying a home, you should get a pre-approval.
+However, you should get a preapproval if you are serious about buying a home.

 Some brokers and sellers may not know or care about the difference, but most do.
-We have had had clients provide a pre-qualification, and the seller’s agent asked to upgrade to a pre-approval.
-Since getting a pre-approval letter may take some time, it’s always best to take care of it early in your homebuying process.
-You don’t want the stress to be waiting for one while you are under a tight deadline like a best and final or a bidding war.
+We have had clients provide a pre-qualification, and the seller’s agent asked to upgrade to a preapproval.
+Since getting a preapproval letter may take some time, it’s always best to take care of it early in your homebuying process.
+You don’t want the stress of waiting for one while you are under a tight deadline like a best and final or a bidding war.